ryashpal/EHR-ML-Tutorials/docs/source/web_portal.rst

 **Standalone or Ensemble?
 Your Choice!**

-Run the analysis on a standalone model or an ensemble model.

 You have the flexibility to run this analysis with either a standalone or ensemble model.

 **Grab your token**: Enter the token associated with your uploaded data.
 (Remember, this token acts as your key to access your data.)